TheoLee021/ByteBuddies/README.md

 Players can plant a tree in a pot or space on the campus map using seeds.

 ###### How to grow trees
-The tree grows every time the user uses an item for growth.
+The tree grows every time the user uses an item for growth which users can get by solving problems

 ###### What players can get
 Seeds: Seeds are used to create their own maps.